Wild parakeet breeding populations are established in more than 30 countries

 Interestingly, back in the late 1800s wild ring-necked parakeets were observed in the UK, but they failed to survive.
 So what’s different now?
 Perhaps warmer winters due to climate change, in combination with our love of feeding birds thus giving them a year-round supply of energy, have provided ideal conditions for parakeets to thrive around the country.

 Many scientists are also curious about the impact they are having on people.
 Does living near large roosts cause noise pollution?
 Does seeing exotic parakeets in parks and gardens around the UK improve human wellbeing?
-These are just some of the questions we're aiming to answer through ParrotNet
+These are just some of the questions we’re aiming to answer through ParrotNet, a pan-European group of researchers dedicated to understanding the challenge of invasive parrots (ring-necked parakeets are just one of 13 species of parrot established across Europe).

 Despite their abundance, surprisingly, many British people remain unaware that wild parakeets are living among them.
 As these vibrant birds are now spreading around the country, in time they will become commonplace in all the UK’s urban areas.
 While we may still regard these colourful and exotic parakeets as something of an exciting novelty, I suspect our children and their children may simply consider them no more exciting than a common pigeon.